veneta13/FMI-differential-equations/README.md

 <img src="./problems/problem3_2.PNG" alt="Problem3" width="450" />

 Find the partial sum of the first 42 members of the series.
-Animate the functions' graphs for for time in [0,4], changing with step 0.08.
+Animate the functions' graphs for time in [0,4], changing with step 0.08.

 ### Problem 2